Run by Bangor Business School

 Critically evaluate common investment philosophies including value investing, growth investing, and small-cap investing, and the related empirical evidence.

-Articulate the theoretical rationale proposed in the academic literature for the apparent excess profitability of some strategies
+Articulate the theoretical rationale proposed in the academic literature for the apparent excess returns arising from some investment strategies.

 |Written assignment, including essay||Coursework of 1000 words||

 An analysis of real-world data, involving a written submission.
 This will include screenshots or similar representations of Excel-based data analysis (including formulae).
 Submission of associated Excel file(s).

 |EXAM||Exam S2 1.5 hours||

 Answer two questions.
 All workings must be shown for quantitative answers.